Things to buy from 7-Eleven Taiwan

 Potato chips are a great snack and what’s better is the unique offerings that 7-Eleven carries in Taiwan!
 Plus, they make great souvenirs for your friends back home.
 If you love the curry rice from the restaurant CoCo Ichibanya, try the Lays x Coco curry flavoured chips for NT$49!

-One other unique offering would be their Sea Salt flavoured charcoal chips from Mister Potato for NT$75!
+One other unique offering would be their Sea Salt flavoured charcoal chips from Mister Potato, priced at NT$75!